-- (B) a claim or dispute to which the entity is a party; - (2) holding a meeting of the entity's managerial officials, owners, or members or carrying on another activity concerning the entity's internal affairs; - (3) maintaining a bank account; - (4) maintaining an office or agency for: - (A) transferring, exchanging, or registering securities the entity issues; or - (B) appointing or maintaining a trustee or depositary related to the entity's securities; - (5) voting the interest of an entity the foreign entity has acquired; - (6) effecting a sale through an independent contractor; - (7) creating, as borrower or lender, or acquiring indebtedness or a mortgage or other security interest in real or personal property; - (8) securing or collecting a debt due the entity or enforcing a right in property that secures a debt due the entity; - (9) transacting business in interstate commerce; - (10) conducting an isolated transaction that: - (A) is completed within a period of 30 days; and - (B) is not in the course of a number of repeated, similar transactions: - (11) in a case that does not involve an activity that would constitute the transaction of business in this state if the activity were one of a foreign entity acting in its own right: - (A) exercising a power of executor or administrator of the estate of a nonresident decedent under ancillary letters issued by a court of this state; or - (B) exercising a power of a trustee under the will of a nonresident decedent, or under a trust created by one or more nonresidents of this state, or by one or more foreign entities: - (12) regarding a debt secured by a mortgage or lien on real or personal property in this state: - (A) acquiring the debt in a transaction outside this state or in interstate commerce; - (B) collecting or adjusting a principal or interest payment on the debt: - (C) enforcing or adjusting a right or property securing the debt; - (D) taking an action necessary to preserve and protect the interest of the mortgagee in the security; or - (E) engaging in any combination of transactions described by this subdivision;
+- (1) maintaining or defending an action or suit or an administrative or arbitration proceeding, or effecting the settlement of: - (A) such an action, suit, or proceeding; or - (B) a claim or dispute to which the entity is a party; - (2) holding a meeting of the entity's managerial officials, owners, or members or carrying on another activity concerning the entity's internal affairs; - (3) maintaining a bank account; - (4) maintaining an office or agency for: - (A) transferring, exchanging, or registering securities the entity issues; or - (B) appointing or maintaining a trustee or depositary related to the entity's securities; - (5) voting the interest of an entity the foreign entity has acquired; - (6) effecting a sale through an independent contractor; - (7) creating, as borrower or lender, or acquiring indebtedness or a mortgage or other security interest in real or personal property; - (8) securing or collecting a debt due the entity or enforcing a right in property that secures a debt due the entity; - (9) transacting business in interstate commerce; - (10) conducting an isolated transaction that: - (A) is completed within a period of 30 days; and - (B) is not in the course of a number of repeated, similar transactions; - (11) in a case that does not involve an activity that would constitute the transaction of business in this state if the activity were one of a foreign entity acting in its own right: - (A) exercising a power of executor or administrator of the estate of a nonresident decedent under ancillary letters issued by a court of this state; or - (B) exercising a power of a trustee under the will of a nonresident decedent, or under a trust created by one or more nonresidents of this state, or by one or more foreign entities: - (12) regarding a debt secured by a mortgage or lien on real or personal property in this state: - (A) acquiring the debt in a transaction outside this state or in interstate commerce;

-\$200 per resident partner758 or \$750); however, the failure of the foreign LLP to qualify would not affect its LLP shield in Texas.759 Under the Tex.
-LLP Stats., the laws of the state under which a foreign LLP is formed will govern its organization and internal affairs and the liability of partners for obligations of the partnership.760
+\$200 per resident partner or \$750); however, the failure of the foreign LLP to qualify would not affect its LLP shield in Texas.
+Under the Tex.
+LLP Stats., the laws of the state under which a foreign LLP is formed will govern its organization and internal affairs and the liability of partners for obligations of the partnership.

 Thus, under the Tex.
 LLP Stats., partners may choose the state law, and hence the liability shield, that they wish to apply to their relationship.
 That choice should not be subject to the general limitation in the Tex.
-GP Stats. that the law chosen by the partners to govern binds only "if that state bears a reasonable relation to the partners or to the partnership business and affairs under principles that apply to a contract among the partners other than the partnership agreement."
-The state law, and hence the liability shield, that they wish to apply to their relationship.
-The state law, and hence the liability shield, that they wish to apply to their relationship.
+LLP Stats. that the law chosen by the partners to govern binds only "if that state bears a reasonable relation to the partners or to the partnership business and affairs under principles that apply to a contract among the partners other than the partnership agreement."